LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 The next paragraphs will be very technical, if you aren't interested in this I still would recommend getting your hands on a domain, even if you aren't hosting a website.
 It's just ten times more professional if you send an email from luka@active-ambassadors.org instead of dungeonmaster99@gmail.com.
 </callout>

 I built the website with [Nuxt.js,](https://nuxtjs.org/) a framework on top of [Vue.js](https://vuejs.org/).
 So this is only something for you if you know how to do web development or if you know someone who is able to do it.
 The website is publicly accessible via [GitHub](https://github.com/) the [version control system](https://en.wikipedia.org/wiki/Version_control) of my choice.
 This is linked to [Netlify](https://www.netlify.com/) where each change is directly deployed without any manual download or build process involved.
-During the automatic build process, the required data from [Prismic](https://prismic.io/) our headless CMS, and also AirTable are requested.
-But also a change to the content in Prismic would trigger a new build.
+During the automatic build process, the required data from [Prismic](https://prismic.io/) our headless CMS, and AirTable are requested.
+Also a change to the content in Prismic would trigger a new build.
 I would like to have something similar for AirTable as all the numbers on our transparency page are consumed from our sheets.
 Because this isn't possible I trigger a new build every 24 hours via IFTTT as we don't rely on instant updates.

 The domain is managed by [Netcup](https://www.netcup.de/) which costs us 17.55 € per year, which also contains the email hosting.

-For creating mockups, e.g. to discuss version two of our website, I used [Figma](https://www.figma.com/) as everybody can access the files in realtime and also edit it or leave a comment.
+For creating mockups, e.g. to discuss version two of our website, I used [Figma](https://www.figma.com/) as everybody can access the files in realtime and edit it or leave a comment.
 I also used Figma to create our logo.

 Most of this could be replaced by [Wordpress](https://wordpress.com/) and a webspace.
 An example for such a setup can be seen on my mothers organization: [Respekt Menschen](http://home.respekt-menschen.de/) (respect humans).
 I just prefer to have full control over the performance and the layout while going for a [best of breed approach](https://www.gartner.com/en/information-technology/glossary/best-of-breed).
 Each part of this setup can easily be replaced, e.g. Prismic with [nuxt/content](https://content.nuxtjs.org/) or [Strapi](https://strapi.io/) (self-hosted).

 ## Reflection

 We use a lot of [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) as it is easy to setup and maintain, but I personally think a complete open source approach would better fit our philosophy.
-But for now I think that's not realistic as it would increase dramatically the maintenance effort and also the costs, e.g. we would have to host servers for alternative solutions.
+And for now I think that's not realistic as it would increase dramatically the maintenance effort also the costs, e.g. we would have to host servers for alternative solutions.
 To be honest, the maintenance is the main argument as all of this happens in my free time.
 If I had the time I would like to drop IFTTT and write my own bots and deploy them on our own server, the problem is just that the outcome would be the same (+ additional effort) without adding value to the NGOs we want to support.

-The other question I'm not completely sure about is if all this tools are necessary?
+The other question I'm not completely sure about is if all these tools are necessary?
 You definitely could run the same organization with phone calls and a notebook, but we like the digital life style and I'm not sure if we could drop one of the tools while staying on the same productivity level.

-## This you should remember
+## Key takeaways

 1. The free tier of many tools is completely sufficient.
-2. Get a fucking domain it doesn't have to cost 17.55€ a year - there are even cheaper ones, but please get a domain and use it for your emails.
+2. Get a fucking domain it doesn't have to cost 17.55 € a year - there are even cheaper ones, but please get a domain and use it for your emails.
 I'll help you for free if you need support!
 3. Don't implicitly trust lists of tools, decide for yourself what you and your team needs.

 <thanks>
     Please let me now if you want a deep dive on one of this tools or if I should explain my decision process.<br />
-    Thanks to my friends for reading drafts of this post.
+    Thanks to my friends for reading drafts of this post. ❤️
 </thanks>